mphipps2/final_jzcapa/README.md

 They are well commented by Yakov for each available method.
 A doxygen documentation can also be created following the instruction below.

+#### Monte Carlo ####
+Monte Carlo folder added on 12/19/2018.
+What's there at the moment is exactly what has been done so far by Mike Phipps (michael.william.phipps@cern.ch).
+The only modifications implemented were to ensure the compatibility with newer Geant4 versions (>= 10.4.3).
+Such changes have been implemented in order to allow also for backward compatibility with older Geant4 versions.

+Please note that MonteCarlo support is *DISABLED* by default.
+This choice is meant to avoid people not interested in MC to install Geant4 and the other dependencies.
+In order to enable it, add the option

+-DJCaPA_ENABLE_MC=YES

+while cmaking.
+Please note that you need the Geant4 toolkit (and the corresponding dependencies) to successfully enable the MC support.
+More details will come in the future.

 #### Doxygen documentation ####
 First, check that doxygen is installed on your machine.
 If it's not the case, just check it out using